 For both a peace of mind and that perfect #wanderlust IG shot, Punggol Beach is definitely worth the ride to the end of the purple line.

 As picturesque as this beach may be, it’s also important to recognise its tragic past.
-Originally used as one of the spots for the Sook Ching Massacres during the Second World War, Punggol Beach is laden with history.
+Originally used as one of the spots for the Sook Ching Massacres during WW2, Punggol Beach is laden with history.

 Image credit: tinybludancer